Karl Nikolaus Fraas: History

 He was born on September 8, 1810, in Rettelsdorf, Germany.
-He studied medicine and botany at the University of Munich, from where he received his doctorate in 1834.
+He studied medicine and botany at the Ludwig-Maximilians-Universität München, from where he received his doctorate in 1834.
 His thesis was entitled: De Smilaceis brasiliensibus and he was given a certificate of teaching proficiency for German schools.
 He was an assistant to Carl Friedrich Philipp von Martius and Joseph Gerhard Zuccarini.
 He came to Greece in 1835 and was appointed director of the Forestry School at the Athens Botanical Garden.
 On April 16 of the same year, together with Xaver Landerer and Kyriakos Domnandos, he founded the Physiographic Society.
 In 1837, he was appointed professor of Botany at the National University of Athens.
 In 1838, he married Adelheid Voigt, lady-in-waiting to Queen Amalia of Greece, and they had nine children.

 During the month of September 1843, the people were unhappy with the foreign monarch chosen to lead the new country.
 They led a rebellion known as the Revolution of September 3, 1843.
 The people were granted a constitutional monarchy.
 Regrettably, all the foreign professors were expelled from the National University of Athens in favor of Greek professors.
 Fraas, Xaver Landerer, Friedrich Zentner, Charles Laurent, Christian Hansen, Konstantinos Negris, and Theophil Hansen were all expelled.
 Fraas returned to Germany.
 Xaver Landerer replaced him as the botany professor.
 Within one year most of the foreign faculty were rehired.

 Fraas became a professor at the Royal Agricultural and Commercial School of Freising and the Botanical School of Schlesheim in Germany.
 There he conducted several experiments on fertilizers.
 During this period he wrote the Synopsis plantarum florae classicae where he corresponded Greek with the Latin names of plants.
-In 1847, he was appointed professor of agriculture at the University of Munich and in 1851 director of the central veterinary school.
+In 1847, he was appointed professor of agriculture at the Ludwig-Maximilians-Universität München and in 1851 director of the central veterinary school.
 His experiments there led him to the invention of the lysimeter, a tool used to extract and analyze soil solution.
 He was secretary of the Bavarian Agricultural Society and resigned in 1861.
 He was curator of the Central Experiment Office of the Association of Bavarian Agronomists, and it was he who contributed to the start of fertilizer production in Bavaria and the establishment of agricultural associations.
 He died on 10 November [4] 1875, in Neufreimann, Munich.